-Look for the kite mark that shows they conform to British Standards.
-Take a look at our guide to lock types for more info.
+Look for the Kitemark that shows they conform to British Standards.
+Take a look at our guide to lock types for more information.

 Once you’re insured, just wait until the date of completion and you can pick the keys up from the estate agent.